Click for detailed status

 sbatch:

-srun, the job will not run in parallel across all tasks.
-It will only run the command once, using the total resources requested.
+Without srun, nproc will not run in parallel across all tasks.
+It will only run the command once, using a single task.

 Submitting job arrays (sbatch --array)¶

 A job array allows you to submit multiple similar jobs with a single command.
-This is useful for running the same job with different parameters or datasets.
+This is useful for executing the same thing with different parameters or datasets.

 This command submits 10 jobs, each with a different index (1 to 10).
 You can access the index in the script using the environment variable$SLURM_ARRAY_TASK_ID.